What is List Filtering?

 .offset(50)

-For a more full-fledged example of List Filtering with Decentralized Data, check out our Ruby on Rails sample app (opens in a new tab)
+For a more full-fledged example of list filtering with local data, check out our Ruby on Rails sample app (opens in a new tab)

 If you'd like to learm more about how to filter lists in your app or have any questions about this guide, schedule a 1x1 with an Oso engineer.
 We're happy to help.